LuPoYi/ftx-keep-lending/README.md

 - `cp config.json.backup config.json`

-  - change `config.json` by using your own api key, secret and set which coin you want to keep leading
+  - change `config.json` by using your own api key, secret and set which subaccount and coins you want to keep leading
-  - > Support multiple sub account with multiple coin

 - `node main.js`

   - use `tmux`, `screen` or `docker` to keep the process running.

 ### config.json

-// minimun Hourly Rate 0.000001% => Minimum Yearly Rate 0.8760%

 ```json
 {